 Our Cinnamon Raisin Bagels and Vermont Country Rolls are the only products that do not contain dairy.
 Those products that are dairy-free are clearly labeled as such on the product packaging with red banners.
 We take great care in the production of our dairy-free products to prevent contamination.

-We routinely have our products tested by an independent, third party laboratory for the presence of gluten and casein (for the dairy free products.)
-Our products are tested by Bia Diagnostics Laboratory in Burlington, VT, which also does the testing for the Gluten Intolerance Group certification and the Gluten Free Certification Organization certification.
+Although all our products are produced in our own, dedicated gluten-free facility, we routinely have our finished products tested by an independent, third party laboratory for the presence of gluten and casein (for the dairy free products).
+We use Bia Diagnostics Laboratory in Burlington, VT, which also does the testing for the Gluten Intolerance Group certification and the Gluten Free Certification Organization certification.
 We test for the presence of gluten using the R5 ELISA Sandwich Assay, which has been validated by the Prolamin Working Group of the Codex Alimentarius Commission.
 This assay is the most sensitive available and tests for the presence of gluten to 5ppm.

 GMO stands for Genetically Modified Organism.
 These organisms go through genetic engineering and have had their genetic makeup (DNA) altered in ways that do not occur in nature or through traditional cross-breeding methods.
 For example, genetic engineers have transferred genes from a bacterium known as Bacillus thuringiensis, or Bt, into the DNA of corn.
 Bt genes express a protein that kills insects, and transferring the genes allows the corn to produce its own pesticide.
 So, foods that contain GMOs are supposed to make bigger and better food with less work.

 We are not scientists here at Against The Grain Gourmet, but when we look at this we can't help to think that this is another way to further industrialize and consolidate our food and agriculture system.
 At Against The Grain Gourmet, we believe ingredients are best the way nature intended – organically grown and straight from the farm as much as possible.